1Kxhu/CuoreUI/README.md

 I try to do this through adding properties such as corner rounding and drawing everything with antialias.

 # Why should you use CuoreUI?
-As of the 8th March 2024, there is really no reason.
+As of March 2024, there is really no reason.
 However, give it a couple of months and I'm sure I'll add lots of more interesting controls and components.

 # How to download and use CuoreUI?